I covered the Customer Discovery flow for my web startup in Part 1. Here I’ll be covering the next step: Customer Validation.

 Landing Page -> Pricing Page -> Signup Flow -> Invite/Tell a friend -> Upgrade Account

-While it’s possible to optimize steps (like combining the landing page with pricing/signup), at least during Customer Validation, I prefer to organize my conversion funnel for maximum learning versus maximum conversion.
+While optimizing steps (like combining the landing page with pricing/signup) is possible, at least during Customer Validation, I prefer to organize my conversion funnel for maximum learning versus maximum conversion.
 For instance, by keeping my landing page completely free of pricing, I can measure the effectiveness of the UVP without having to guess if price was a factor.

 Select Customer Acquisition Channels